adorsk/bower-requirejs/readme.md

 -v, --version        # Print the version number'
--c, --config         # Path to your RequireJS config file' -e, --exclude        # Name of a dependency to be excluded from the process' -b, --baseUrl        # Path which all dependencies will be relative to' -t, --transitive     # Process transitive dependencies'
+-c, --config         # Path to your RequireJS config file' -e, --exclude        # Name of a dependency to be excluded from the process' -b, --base-url        # Path which all dependencies will be relative to' -t, --transitive     # Process transitive dependencies'
 ```